MobilityData/elrond.gtfs.org/docs/getting_started/features/base.md

 ## Stops

 Stops represent the basic elements used to identify where a transit service picks up and drops off passengers.
 This could be a metro station or a bus stop.
 Each stop has, among other attributes, geographical coordinates to pinpoint its location on a map, and a name that matches the agency's rider-facing materials.
 Stops are associated to Trips using Stop Times.
-With GTFS, it is also possible to describe the interior of larger stations, such as a train station or bus depot, using Pathways (@TODO link).
+With GTFS, it is also possible to describe the interior of larger stations, such as a train station or bus depot, using [Pathways](/getting_started/features/pathways).

 | Files included                   | Fields included   |
 |----------------------------------|-------------------|